 Fortunately, there are many things that you can do at home to make your little one more comfortable.

-Breastfeeding is the very effective remedy for relieving nasal congestion in babies.
-Researcher believes that when a baby is sick, he/she passes on a cue through saliva to signal mother’s body to produce milk with illness specific antibodies to fight against illness.
+Breastfeeding is a very effective remedy for relieving nasal congestion in babies.
+The researcher believes that when a baby is sick, he/she passes on a cue through saliva to signal the mother’s body to produce milk with illness-specific antibodies to fight against illness.
 Therefore, frequent breastfeeding during illness helps clear infection quickly.

-When baby is sick, breastfeed them frequently.
+When a baby is sick, breastfeed them frequently.
 It will help them fight infection quickly.

 2. Breast milk

-Breast milk is referred to as a liquid gold.
-Along with frequent feeding when infant is ill, one or two drop of breast milk in nose help loosen mucus in the nose.
-Then use nasal aspirator to drain loosen mucus out or hold baby in upright position to drain it out.
+Breast milk is referred to as liquid gold.
+Along with frequent feeding when the infant is ill, one or two drops of breast milk in the nose help loosen mucus in the nose.
+Then use a nasal aspirator to drain loosen mucus out or hold the baby in an upright position to drain it out.